103sbavert/JADA/README.md

 * Brazilian Portuguese
 * Turkish

 **This dictionary does not support Arabic even though the API supports the language as there seems to be some issues with arabic side of the API.
-I have tested it with different arabic words and it never returns an input.
+I have tested it with different arabic words and it never returns an output.
 I will add support for Arabic if I figure out the reason it isn't behaving like it should.**

 ## What's special